NeuroAssociates/seastack/README.md

 ![Logo of Seastack](./img/logo.png)

 # Seastack.js
-A JavaScript library for generating web documents based on data.
+*A JavaScript library for generating web documents based on data*

 The final goal of the project is to quickly generate web documents by associating HTML code with JSON-formatted data files without additional JavaScript coding.
 Using this library, you can conveniently update the website without updating the HTML code by simply updating the JSON file.

 # How to use?